Link your card and request your U-Pass BC each month before you travel.

 Will my U-Pass BC loaded on a Compass Card provide me with unlimited transit across the Province?

-No. A U-Pass BC loaded on a Compass Card, Wristband, or Mini is only valid on TransLink services in Metro Vancouver.
+No. A U-Pass BC loaded on a Compass Card is only valid on TransLink services in Metro Vancouver.

 Am I eligible for the U-Pass BC Program?

 Most students attending one of the participating, public post-secondary institutions are eligible for the Program.
 While eligibility criteria for the Program is established by the Province of British Columbia, a student’s eligibility is determined by each post-secondary institution based on that criteria.

 For more information on your eligibility status for the U-Pass BC Program, please contact your post-secondary institution U-Pass BC Program representative.

 Can I get an exemption from participating in the U-Pass BC Program?

 Overall, the benefit of a significantly-discounted transit pass provided through the Program is partly dependent on the ability of student associations to charge a mandatory fee to participate in the Program.
 Students approve their participation in the Program through a referendum held by their student association.

 However, the Program does allow for a limited number of exemptions to be set by each post-secondary institution and their respective student association.

 For more information on your eligibility for, or exemption from, the Program, please contact your post-secondary institution or student association U-Pass BC Program representative.